-Almost everyone gets back pain at some time, but staying active, with the help of chiropractic treatment, may well be the best solution.
+Almost everyone gets back pain at some time, but staying active, with the help of chiropractic or osteopathic treatment, may well be the best solution.
+According to BCA consumer research 2007, 42% of the population are suffering from back pain or discomfort.

-Chiropractors treat problems with your joints, bones and muscles, and the effects they have on your nervous system.
-Working on all the joints of your body, concentrating particularly on the spine, they use their hands to make gentle, specific adjustments (the chiropractic word for manipulation) to improve the efficiency of your nervous system and release your body’s natural healing ability.
+Chiropractors and osteopaths treat problems with your joints, bones and muscles, and the effects they have on your nervous system.
+Working on all the joints of your body, concentrating particularly on the spine, they use their hands to make gentle, specific adjustments (or manipulations) to improve the efficiency of your nervous system and release your body’s natural healing ability.
 Chiropractic does not involve the use of any drugs or surgery.

 Are you sitting comfortably?

 Poor posture may lead to back pain.
-Your chiropractor at this clinic may advise you to make postural changes if you:
+Your chiropractor or osteopath at this clinic may advise you to make postural changes if you:

 - spend hours a day sitting at a desk, computer or in front of the TV